 See a description of all of the charges that appear on your natural gas bill

-** The rate for EPCOR includes storage and transportation charges.
+*** The commodity rates for EPCOR (Aylmer) include storage and transportation charges.

 To see how these natural gas rates relate to your overall bill, visit our natural gas bill calculator.